-population used is Census 2011; Population data provided by BC STATS (P.E.O.P.L.E.
-2021); 2.
+Notes: 1.
+All rates are standardized using the direct method; All rates are per 100,000 population; The standard population used is Census 2011; Population data provided by BC STATS (P.E.O.P.L.E.
+2022); 2.
 Previously reported data has been restated based on new MOH report

 Fraser Health's performance has remained relatively stable the past several years and continued trending in the desired direction.
-The 2021/22 admission rate of 2,352 is below our target of 3,448.
-All of the FHA communities have met the target.
+The 2022/23 year-to-date admission rate of 2,267 is below our target of 3,448.
+All of the FHA communities except Mission have met the target.
 We continue to examine opportunities to improve.